yangh567/level4-project/readme.md

 # Readme

 ### This project is used to investigate on the feasibility of building a gene mutation status recommender system

+**Note: _All the generated results and visualization file will be under specific result folder which is located under specific research folder_**
 * we first tested the feasibility of using mutational signatures such as single based substitution signatures to identify cancers